 Values Statement of Marriage Friendly Therapists

+The Registry seeks therapists who see themselves as supporting couples' original commitment to their marriage unless there is a compelling reason not to.
 A requirement for the Registry is that the therapist agrees in principle with the following statement about marriage and the practice of therapy.
 Affirming this statement indicates agreement with its spirit and overall content; many therapists would use different wording or emphasize certain points more than others.
 But since couples and referring professionals will be trusting that therapists on the Registry hold certain values about marriage and the practice of therapy, it is important that all registered therapists be on board with the value orientation of the Registry.

 - A. I know that healthy, lifelong marriage is good for individuals, families and communities, I affirm the unique value of marriage and the importance of life long commitment in marriage.

 - B. I believe that many and maybe even most marriages can be restored to health even when the spouses are unhappy, conflicted, or demoralized.
 My first stance is to explore how the couple might preserve their marriage and find a path to a better relationship.